 autoload bashcompinit && bashcompinit autoload -Uz compinit && compinit complete -C '/usr/local/bin/aws_completer' aws

-If ~/.zshrc already initializes compinit, keep that existing line and add the missing bashcompinit or complete -C lines after it instead of creating duplicate startup blocks.
+If ~/.zshrc already initializes compinit, keep the existing line and add only the missing bashcompinit or complete -C line after it.

 - Add the tcsh completion rule to ~/.tcshrc when the shell is tcsh.